 The British suffered one death and 35 wounded while U.S. casualties numbered 12 killed and 55 wounded.

-It was the last battle on the Niagara frontier during the 1814 campaign prior to the U.S. evacuation of Fort Erie the following month.
+It was the last battle on the Niagara frontier during the 1814 campaign before the U.S. evacuation of Fort Erie the following month.
 The affair was the last significant engagement between two regular armies in Canada with nearly 2,000 participants from British, Canadian and U.S. land forces.

 In 2012, Canada Post released a joint issue with Guernsey to mark the 200th anniversary of the War of 1812.